Chang'an: City walls

+Water systems

 Within the West Park was a running stream and within the walled enclosure of the West Palace were two running streams, one connecting three ponds and another connecting two ponds.
 The small East Park had a pond the size of those in the West Palace.
 The Daming Palace and the Xingqing Palace (along the eastern wall of the city) had small lakes to boast.
 The Serpentine River Park had a large lake within its bounds that was bigger than the latter two lakes combined, connected at the southern end by a river that ran under the main walls and out of the city.

 There were five transport and sanitation canals running throughout the city, which had several water sources, and delivered water to city parks, gardens of the rich, and the grounds of the imperial palaces.
 The sources of water came from a stream running through the Forbidden Park and under the northern city wall, two running streams from outside the city in the south, a stream that fed into the pond of the walled East Park, which in turn fed into a canal that led to the inner city.
 These canal waterways in turn streamed water into the ponds of the West Palace; the lake in the Xingqing Palace connected two canals running through the city.
 The canals were also used to transport crucial goods throughout the city, such as charcoal and firewood in the winter.

-Locations and events during the Tang dynasty

-Southwestern Chang'an

-Locations and events in the southwest sector of the city included: